mozilla-conduit/conduit-docs/phabricator-user.rst

 ============

 Review flags are not set on Differential stub attachments.
-The difference in models between the two systems make any such mapping both difficult and potentially misleading, the requisite information is not exposed via Phabricator's Conduit API, and Phacility have informed us that Differential's models may be changing.
+The the difference in models between the two systems make any such mapping both difficult and potentially misleading, the requisite information is not exposed via Phabricator's Conduit API, and Facility have informed us that Differential's models may be changing.

 We will, however, display some revision metadata in associated